gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 # 3. Business Content in Datasphere

-This is SAP Business Content in Datasphere, which is similar to SAP BW Content.
-They are corresponding to the CDSViews, the datasources, in S/4HANA system.
+This is SAP Business Content in Datasphere, which is similar to SAP BW Content in BW system.
+Theire data are loaded from the corresponding CDSViews, the datasources, in S/4HANA system.
+The CDSView name is part of the name of the local table.

 ![alt text](/Roadmap/images/BC1.png?raw=true)

 They can be imported into the space.
 ![alt text](/Roadmap/images/BC2.png?raw=true)

 These are the parts of SAP Business Content imported into my space.
-The data in the local tables are from the CDSViews in S/4HANA.
+The data in the local tables are loaded from the CDSViews in S/4HANA.
 ![alt text](/Roadmap/images/BC3.png?raw=true)

 - Transaction Data CDSView: **C_SalesDocumentItemDEX_1** - mentioned above